Table of contents

 The violet is characterized by its mild smell and slightly heart-shaped leaves.
 Its stem and seeds have extremely toxic active ingredients.
 Its consumption can cause nervousness, severe gastritis, decreased circulation and respiration, vomiting, and diarrhea.

-See_also: How to use Portuguese tile to bring tradition and elegance to your decoration
+See_also: How to use Portuguese tile to bring tradition and elegance to your decoration18. green tomato

 The tomato is a highly consumed fruit when ripe, but those who have pets must be careful, because when unripe, the fruit and its leaves have a high amount of a toxic substance called tomatine.
 Tomatine causes salivation, diarrhea, vomiting, cardiac arrhythmia, and difficulty breathing.